 The product is "absolutely a (SC) tourism thing," Randell-Collins says.
 "This is the only place you can get real alcohol ice cream, which is different from anything else out there."
 JB's Pr%f is working with the SC Department of Agriculture on "something that'll play into South Carolina products," including sweet tea, peaches and blackberry options.

 Randell-Collins, now an avid fan of the highly successful USC women's basketball team, sees a link between her former team and current business.
 "You focus on what you're really good at," she says, "and work to be the best."

 The type products you can make using spirits are almost endless.
 Grill Marks restaurants in Columbia and Greenville feature "shake-tails," beer floats and their Beer Shake, all made using ice cream and either craft beer or liquor.
 SnoBar, "the original frozen cocktail", is available in locations all across the state, offering Mojita, Cosmopolitan and Margarita Popsicles and Grasshopper, Pink Squirrel and brandy Alexander ice creams.

-Another sweet treat is at King of Pops at the Crooked Crown in Charleston, which offers Popsicles made with raspberry-lime vodka, prosecco, chamomile gin and other flavors.
 A truly unique product is adult cotton candy, a creation by instructor Michael Granata of Greenville's Culinary Institute of the Carolinas, made with alcohol-soaked sugar that is spun into the familiar confection.

 There's also Karen Moran, who quit a 15-year career in advertising to move to Charleston and start a mobile bakery, Sweet Lulu's Bakery and Cocktail Caravan.
 "I decided I wanted to do something new, and it's been the best thing ever," Moran says.